inigolabs/workshops/apollo-gateway-fed-2-demo/README.md

 error: check failed, see report above for details
 ```

-On the Inigo UI you can see the breaking change result under `Config` -> `Activity`.
+On the Inigo UI you can see the breaking change result under `Activity`.

 ![](images/schema-breaking-change.png)